Design for Automotive EMC Compliance

 Automobile with BEM mesh for EM modeling

-This course stresses the fundamental concepts and tools that automotive electronics engineers can utilize to avoid electromagnetic compatibility and signal integrity problems.
+Overall, this course stresses the fundamental concepts and tools that automotive electronics engineers can utilize to avoid electromagnetic compatibility and signal integrity problems.
 Students completing the course will be able to make good decisions regarding board layout and automotive system design for EMC.
 They will also be introduced to tools and techniques for quickly reviewing automotive designs in order to flag potential problems well before the first hardware is built and tested.

 Continuing Education Credit: 1.5 CEUs, 15 PDHs